 It’s no secret that kids’ preferences and moods can change day to day.
 Some days, little ones are cute and cuddly and other days they cry and scream, while older kids can be connected at the hip one day and the next day act as if you’re from another planet.
 Feeding kids can present a unique challenge, and not every child is open to trying new foods.
-Getting kids to eat their vegetables and try new foods can seem like an uphill battle.
-Read on to learn about common pitfalls and pro tips for avoiding them.
+Let’s dive into common pitfalls and pro tips for avoiding them.

 Carlucci: Every child is different, and it takes a bit of exploration and experimentation to figure out what motivates your child to try something new.
 I noticed a recent pattern with my son – he wanted everything yellow.
 The yellow shoes, the yellow car, the yellow blocks…you get the picture.
 So, when I saw yellow wax beans at the farmer’s market, I decided to give them a shot.
 I bought green ones too and gave him a choice – does he want only yellow or some green too?
 He started with the yellow and really liked them.
 Then, I asked if he wanted to see if the green tasted the same.
 And he agreed!
 Previously, he wouldn’t touch a green bean.
 But now it’s one of his favorite vegetables!
 While this little color experiment worked well with the wax beans, it didn’t with yellow bell peppers.
 It’s all trial and error, and a LOT of patience.
 Pay attention to your child’s interests and see if you can tie them into food choices – it may just work!